 As new tools and apps are adopted, information becomes thinly-spread across them.
 Suddenly there’s no simple way to find critical information or documents without opening multiple tabs or logging into numerous applications.
 Managing your documents and processes becomes a huge source of friction within your organization, and nobody wants to do work in order to get work done.

 Luckily, there are systems you can implement to help avoid information management becoming your new job title.

-One effective way to help your team find information is with a workplace search tool.
+One effective way to help your team find information is with a unified workplace search tool.

 What do we mean by workplace search?

 Workplace search tools help your team search through multiple apps and platforms to find relevant information.
-Another common term for it is enterprise search.
+Another common term for it is enterprise search or unified search.

 These tools centralize the information in each of your team’s apps, such as Google Drive, GitHub, Slack, Dropbox, and any other tool you use daily.
 That means anyone can search for a keyword or critical piece of information, and it’ll be instantly surfaced — no matter where it’s stored.

 Why a stand-alone workplace search tool isn’t always enough

 1. Workplace search tools are reserved for enterprise customers